AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ### Certificates

-The extension has the ability to generate certificates for self signing AIR packages.
+The extension has the ability to generate certificates for self signing AIR packages. **Extensions → ActionScript 3 → Create new Certificate**.
+Nova will then prompt you with several questions and allow you to generate a new self-signing certificate.

+If your project has Tasks that specify a certificate, you can also use the menu options of **Extensions → ActionScript 3 → Store Certificate Password** to store the password, or **Extensions → ActionScript 3 → Clear Certificate Password** to clear the password from your Keychain.

 It will also allow you, when packaging to store the password for the certificates for either the session, or store it to your Keychain.

 ## Configuration